 Step 9: Plan Your Content Around Your Affiliate Strategy

-This is the missing link for most beginners.
+This is the missing link for most affiliate beginners.

 You shouldn’t: